Hirsch conjecture: Counterexample

 The octahedron is one of the most well-known examples of a spindle.

 Unfortunately, the Hirsch conjecture is not true in all cases, as shown by Francisco Santos in 2011.
-Santos' explicit construction of a counterexample comes both from the fact that the conjecture may be relaxed to only consider simple polytopes, and from equivalence between the Hirsch and d-step conjectures.
-In particular, Santos produces his counterexample by examining a particular class of polytopes called spindles.

-Definition A d-spindle is a d-dimensional polytope $P$ for which there exist a pair of distinct vertices such that every facet of $P$ contains exactly one of these two vertices.
+Santos' explicit construction of a counterexample comes both from the fact that the conjecture may be relaxed only to consider simple polytopes, and from the equivalence between the Hirsch and $d$-step conjectures.
+In particular, Santos produces his counterexample by examining a particular class of polytopes called spindles, defining a $d$-spindle is a $d$-dimensional polytope $P$ for which there exist a pair of distinct vertices such that every facet of $P$ contains exactly one of these two vertices.
 The length of the shortest path between these two vertices is called the length of the spindle.
-The disproof of the Hirsch conjecture relies on the following theorem, referred to as the strong d-step theorem for spindles.
+The disproof of the Hirsch conjecture relies on the following theorem, referred to as the strong $d$-step theorem for spindles:

-Theorem (Santos) Let $P$ be a d-spindle.
-Let n be the number of its facets, and let l be its length.
+Let $P$ be a $d$-spindle.
+Let $n$ be the number of its facets, and let $l$ be its length.
 Then there exists an $(n-d)$-spindle, $P'$, with $2n-2d$ facets and a length bounded below by $l+n-2d$.
-In particular, if $l>d$, then $P'$ violates the d-step conjecture.
+In particular, if $l>d$, then $P'$ violates the $d$-step conjecture.

 Santos then proceeds to construct a 5-dimensional spindle with length 6, hence proving that there exists another spindle that serves as a counterexample to the Hirsch conjecture.
 The first of these two spindles has 48 facets and 322 vertices, while the spindle that actually disproves the conjecture has 86 facets and is 43-dimensional.
 This counterexample does not disprove the polynomial Hirsch conjecture, which remains an open problem.